-The table below shows liabilities at 31 December 2020 by their remaining contractual maturity.
+The table below shows liabilities at 31 December 2021 by their remaining contractual maturity.
 The amounts of liabilities disclosed in the maturity table are the contractual undiscounted cash flows, gross loan commitments and financial guarantees.
-Such undiscounted cash flows differ from the amount included in the balance sheet because the amount in the statement of financial position is based on discounted cash flows.

 The table below shows the maturity analysis of non-derivative financial assets at their carrying amounts and based on their contractual maturities, except for assets that are readily saleable if it should be necessary to meet cash outflows on financial liabilities.
 Such financial assets are included in the maturity analysis based on their expected date of disposal.
 Impaired loans are included at their carrying amounts net of impairment provisions, and based on the expected timing of cash inflows.